MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 }
 ```

-## Update Database Context (ApplicationDbContext.cs)
+## Update Database Context

-Here you will need to modify the database context to inherit from the `CosmosIdentityDbContext.`  Often
+Modify the database context to inherit from the `CosmosIdentityDbContext` like this:
-the database context can be found in this location:

-`/Data/ApplicationDbContext.cs`

-Now modify the file above to look like this:

 ```csharp
 using Microsoft.AspNetCore.Identity;